mliszcz/msc-thesis/thesis/chapters/06-conclusions.md

 There is also an implementation called HTIOP [@www-ace-htiop], *HyperText Inter-ORB protocol*, which is basically an IIOP over HTTP.
 This protocol has been developed as a part of ACE [@www-ace], the Adaptive Communication Environment, which offers TAO, a CORBA-compliant ORB.
-It is however not used by any project.

-TODO: uwaga dot. ostatniego zdania
+However, this project has been abandoned by the authors.

 Using TAO broker in TANGO implementation may put into question the need of using a proxy server for TANGO-browser communication.
 This significantly